NeuroML/Documentation/source/Userdocs/SingleCompartmentHHExample.md

 In this section we will model and simulate a Hodgkin-Huxley (HH) neuron ({cite}`Hodgkin1952`).
 A Hodgkin-Huxley neuron includes Sodium (Na), Potassium (K), and leak ion channels.
-For more information on this neuron model, please see [this tutorial](https://hodgkin-huxley-tutorial.readthedocs.io/en/latest/index.html).
+For further information on this neuron model, please see [here](https://hodgkin-huxley-tutorial.readthedocs.io/en/latest/index.html).

 ```{figure} ../Userdocs/NML2_examples/HH_single_compartment_example_sim-v.png
 :alt: Membrane potential for neuron recorded from the simulation